PhilGoud/batch-DVD-ISO-2-mp4/README.md

 ### Step 4

 *autoconcatmp4.sh* for every line of encoded_disk.txt gets all mp4 generated in the /{temp folder}/{NAME} subfolder, and creates
-1 - a mp4 with all VOB files
+1 - a mp4 containing all VOB files
-2 - if multiple tracks, one mp4 per track
+2 - if multiple tracks, one mp4 per track (VTS_01_1 & VTS_01_2 are one track, VTS_02_1 & VTS_02_2 are another track)
-3 - if menu videos, one mp4 with the menus
-All will be sent to your {destination folder}
+3 - if menu videos, one mp4 with the menus (VIDEO_TS & VTS_01_0 are considered menu files and are concatenated) All will be sent to your {destination folder}

 It adds the {NAME} to a list of *processed_mp4.txt* file not to generate them again